Welcome to a tutorial on how to import SQL files. So you have downloaded an SQL file from the Internet, and don’t know how to import it?

 WHICH IS THE BEST METHOD?

-Well, everyone has their own preferences – Some prefer to not install anything and just push SQL files in the command line, while a few like to use the Workbench to manage multiple databases at the same time.
-All the 3 methods work fine, just test it out yourself and stick with the one you are most comfortable with.
+Well, everyone has their preferences – Some prefer to not install anything and import SQL files in the command line, while a few like to use the Workbench to manage multiple databases at the same time.
+All 3 methods work fine, just test it out yourself and stick with the one you are most comfortable with.

 LINKS & REFERENCES